TheodoreBartsokas/ner/README.md

 ## Example Outputs

-The file example_outputs.txt contains the formatted outputs for the first 20 entries of the given dataset.
+The file example_outputs.csv contains the formatted outputs for the first 20 entries of the given dataset.